 Reserve your vacation rental.
 I would suggest choosing a home close to town so you can park the car in the driveway and walk to the downtown Main Street area.
 Search for

 Buy your buttons.
-Buttons are $20 for adults, $5 for children, and free for children two and under.
+Buttons are $22 for adults ($25 after December 29th), $5 for children, and free for children two and under.
 You can purchase them online (there is shipping and handling charge of about $4).
-Another option is to buy the buttons with cash or a check at one of 8 local stores, but call ahead to make sure they have some as First Night Chatham buttons usually sell out by the afternoon of the 31st.
+Another option is to buy the buttons with cash or a check at one of 6 local stores, but call ahead to make sure they have some as First Night Chatham buttons usually sell out by the afternoon of the 31st.
 The buttons give you access to all the events and festivities.
 Many of the events in the afternoon do not require buttons, so check the schedule to see if buttons are needed for the events you wish to see.
 Our kids were plenty happy with the free ones.

 For kids (and maybe some of you parents) who can’t stay up late, there is plenty to do:

-The Family Face Painting is the first activity, which begins at noon at the Middle School.
+The Family Face Painting is held from 12pm – 4pm at Monomoy Middle School.
 Face painting is always popular, so get there early, and then you won’t have to miss any of the performances.

-My kids love stomping bubble wrap at home, so I imagine they will love the Bubble Wrap Stomp at the Community Center at 1 PM.
+My kids love stomping bubble wrap at home, so I imagine they will love the Bubble Wrap Stomp at the Community Center at 1 PM and 3 PM.

 Cirque du Jour is bound to be hit at First Night Chatham.
 With a ringmaster, jugglers, live animals, clowns and trapeze artist, kids are going to love this circus.
 Catch them at

 Ice carving is also very entertaining for little ones and worth a stop.
 A chainsaw and a block of ice?
 If the kids don’t love it, the dads will!
-Cape Cod ice carver, Chip Koser, will be on the Community Center Front Lawn from 12:00 to 4:00 PM.
+Cape Cod ice carver, Chip Koser, will be on the Cape Cod 5 Bank front lawn from 12:00 and 4:00 PM.

 Because we have a daughter who is a horse enthusiast, a horse drawn carriage ride was not going to be overlooked.
 We loved it.
 We got to see the town — all while being snuggled up with one another.
 They are offered from 1:45 PM to 4:45 PM.
 One of the highlights for my son was the free shuttle rides from location to location.
 Who knew that would be such a hit?